james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

 - load (branch)
   - results could be very far from average results on `main`, so have separate simulation to keep your "usually good" simulations clean

+You can try different traffic shapes, e.g. a triangle wave over a day to simulate real traffic variety.
+How does your app perform as load varies?

+We previously sent the reports to Slack, with pass/fail and the targets.
+I added time-stamped hyperlinks to observability dashboards for ergonomics.

 # Git hooks

 Git hooks are great - ensure your code is linted/compilable/tested before pushing.
 What's even cooler is combining them with interactive CLI tooling like `gum` - see my ["gummy hooks"](https://github.com/IdiosApps/gummy-hooks) examples.
 - Iterate quicker by using a bash script and just calling it - you don't actually have to do anything with Git to iterate on it.

+# Scala Steward

+## Not receiving updates

+For Scala, a common tool for getting dependency upgrades (and new Scala versions!) is [Scala Steward](https://github.com/scala-steward-org/scala-steward).
+For about half a year, only a few of our dependencies were getting updates.
+You may remember when Log4j had multiple security vulnerabilities (and corresponding patches) within about one week, in December 2021.
+This one *was* patched automatically.
+A few other dependencies weren't being updated (note: I never saw security issues, or if we did we'd patch manually).

+We were extracting a version and interpolating with it.
+The fix here was to declare each dependency and its version on its own line.
+It didn't really make PRs harder to review, and is even a bit clearer in a PR to show you what really changed.

+If you're not getting updates with Scala Steward, that might be something to look into!

+## Not receiving updates...
+2.0: `Failed to decode Modules`

+If you have a big `Mill` Scala project (let's say, a monorepo - with about 10 modules) and fair number of dependencies - you might be seeing this problem.

+I ran a local clone of Steward with a teammate, adding some print-lines to diagnose the parser.
+We saw the input string for parsing was blank for our project.
+Looking at `MillAlg.scala`, we saw about [5000 lines of the *end* of a JSON object](https://github.com/scala-steward-org/scala-steward/pull/2717).
+The default buffer is 8192 bytes.
+Increasing the CLI argument [`--max-buffer-size`](https://github.com/scala-steward-org/scala-steward/pull/1829) to `32768` fixed the issue for us.
+The author also raised a [PR](https://github.com/scala-steward-org/scala-steward/pull/2940) to give a more obvious error about this, instead of returning some partial JSON.